wacncontent/CustomizeTool/removeCommentOutput2/articles/storsimple/storsimple-virtual-device-u1.md

 	2. **Version** - Choose the version of the virtual device.
 This option will be absent if you only have Update 1 (or above) physical devices registered with this service.
 This field is presented only if you have a combination of pre-update 1 and Update 1 physical devices registered with the service.
 Given the version of the virtual device will determine which physical device you can failover or clone from, it is important that you create an appropriate version of the virtual device.
 Select:

 	   - Version Update 0.3 if you will fail over or DR from a physical device with GA Release or Updates 0.1 to 0.3.
 	   - Version Update 1 if you will fail over or clone from a physical device with Update 1 (or above).

 	3. **Virtual Network** – The name of the virtual network that you want to use with this virtual device.

 	4. **Subnet** – The subnet on the virtual network for use with the virtual device.

-	5. **Storage Account for Virtual Device Creation** – The storage account that will be used to hold the image of the virtual device during provisioning.
+	5. **Storage Account for Virtual Device Creation** – The storage account that will be used to hold the image of the virtual device during provisioning, and will host the disks of the virtal device after provisioning.
 This storage account should be in the same region as the virtual device and virtual network.
 It should not be used for data storage by either the physical device or the virtual device.
 By default, a new storage account will be created for this purpose.
 However, if you know that you already have a storage account that is suitable for this use, you can select it from the list.

     >[AZURE.NOTE] The virtual device can only work with the Azure storage accounts.
 Other cloud service providers such as Amazon, HP and OpenStack (that are supported for the physical device) are not supported for the StorSimple virtual device.